 For children riding the school bus, the day begins and ends with their experience on the bus!

 Our buses provide transportation to students going and coming from school including field trips.
-Designing and implementing optimal bus routes, coordinating shuttle buses between all 3 campuses and meeting numerous field trip requests for transportation is a complex task.
-We always strive to optimize our service and customize our routes to accommodate students.
+Designing and implementing optimal bus routes, coordinating shuttle buses between our campuses and meeting numerous field trip requests for transportation is a complex task.
+We always strive to optimize our service to accommodate students.

 It is also possible to obtain a car tag in order to drop students off at the Forest Road campus.
 The car tag will be sent to your home.

-Rochambeau offers a bus service from several pick-up/drop-off points for students as of 4 y.o. from assigned bus stops close to home.
+Rochambeau offers a bus service from several pick-up/drop-off points for students as of age 4 from assigned bus stops.
 These routes may change from year to year.

-There is also a shuttle service between the different campuses for students as of 2 y.o. and 9 months minimum.
+We also offer Park & bus: 3 specific pick-up points on bus routes in close proximity to the Maplewood campus; or an intercampus shuttle service between campuses* for students as of 2 y.o. and 9 months minimum.

 For current parents, please find Bus & Shuttle routes and schedules details on the secured Parent Portal page.